Adani will draw billions of litres of water from the Great Artesian and other precious basins, for free, threatening farmers and groundwater.

-The water-hungry mine will result in up to 9,500 million litres of groundwater draining into the vast coal pits and underground mines each year.
-Governments have bent over backwards to make sure Adani gets our groundwater, for free, including by stripping farmers of their rights to appeal against Adani taking their groundwater.
+The water-hungry mine will result in up to 9,500 million litres of groundwater draining into the vast coal pits and underground mines each year27.
+Governments have bent over backwards to make sure Adani gets our groundwater, for free, including by stripping farmers of their rights to appeal against Adani taking their groundwater28.

-Groundwater systems will be permanently changed and the water table will drop, robbing local farmers and potentially draining water from the rare and ancient Doongmabulla and Mellaluka springs which support native plants and animals.
+Groundwater systems will be permanently changed and the water table will drop, robbing local farmers and potentially draining water from the rare and ancient Doongmabulla and Mellaluka springs29 which support native plants and animals30.

 Water will be drawn from aquifers to allow Adani to dig deep for coal.
 This water will be sprayed onto the mine to try contain billowing clouds of coal dust this project will generate.
 It will also be used to wash the coal in preparation for export.